With our latest update, it’s now possible for game organizers to hide or expire scavenger hunt missions in the Mission List!

 How Do GooseChase Mission States Work?

 With our new Mission States feature, missions will still be added as they have in the past, meaning by default they will appear in the list of available missions for game participants when the game is live.
 However, it’s now possible to customize the mission state!
 Missions can be “Hidden” - meaning participants will not be able to see the missions unless the game organizer sets them to “Available”.
 Or, game organizers can choose to set a mission to be “Expired”, meaning participants will be able to see the mission, but will no longer be able to complete it.
-The mission states can be adjusted at any time before or after a game, or during a live game.
+Organizers can adjust mission states at any time before, during, or after a game.

 How Can An Organizer Change GooseChase Mission States?